Rillke/opusenc.js/README.md

 This version of opusenc.js was built with Emscripten 1.37.20; flac 1.3.2; libogg 1.3.3; opus v1.2.1; opus-tools v0.1.10

+If the browser supports WebAssembly, that is used although it might be even slower and produce larger files compared to asm.js created files.
+The reason is currently investigated on; if you know, please enlight me.

 ## Building
 If you just want to use opusenc.js, you don't have to build it.
 In this case, see [using](#using) instead.